-Making lowa a better place for walking and bicycling (thereby achieving the vision and goals of this plan set forth in Chapter 3) requires changes to the programs, practices, and policies of the lowa DOT as well as each regional, county, and municipal agency, all of which are involved in planning, designing, building, and maintaining lowa's transportation system.
-Policies, adopted and enacted by the lowa DOT and other agencies, serve as the foundation of such a change.
-This chapter outlines a comprehensive set of policy recommendations intended to guide decision-making, enhance design and planning practices, and facilitate the expansion of intercity and through-city bicycle and pedestrian networks.
+Making Iowa a better place for walking and bicycling (thereby achieving the vision and goals of this plan set forth in Chapter 3) requires changes to the programs, practices, and policies of the Iowa DOT as well as each regional, county, and municipal agency, all of which are involved in planning, designing, building, and maintaining Iowa's transportation system.
+Policies adopted and enacted by the Iowa DOT and other agencies serve as the foundation of such a change.
+This chapter outlines a comprehensive set of policy recommendations intended to guide decision-making, enhance design and planning practices, and facilitate the expansion of intercity and intracity bicycle and pedestrian networks.